 nominal wall thickness, t: the wall thickness computed by or used in the design equation in para.
-841.1.1 or A842.2.2(a) in Chapter VIII.
+841.1.1 or para.
+A842.2.2(a).
 Under this Code, pipe may be ordered to this computed wall thickness without adding allowance to compensate for the underthickness tolerance permitted in approved specifications.